daslearning-org/text-to-speech-offline/README.md

 ## 🧑‍💻 Quickstart Guide

 ### 📱 Download & Run the Android App
 You can check the [Releases](https://github.com/daslearning-org/text-to-speech-offline/tags) and downlaod the latest version of the android app on your phone.
+If you use the `Download` button, you can save the selected audio (.wav) in `Downloads` or `Music` folder only due android file access restrictions.

 ### 🐍 Run with Python